CyberAlbSecOP/Awesome_NIS2_Directive/README.md

 The NIS2 Directive (Directive on the security of network and information systems) is a European Union regulation that sets out to enhance the security of network and information systems in the EU.
 It aims to achieve a high common level of security of network and information systems within the EU, by improving the cybersecurity capabilities of Member States and promoting cooperation between them.

+## Documentation
-## Documentation: Official documents, guidelines, and resources related to the NIS2 Directive
+Official documents, guidelines, and resources related to the NIS2 Directive

+## Tools
-## Tools: Open-source tools and scripts to help implement NIS2 requirements
+Open-source tools and scripts to help implement NIS2 requirements

+## Best Practices
-## Best Practices: Examples of best practices for implementing NIS2 security measures
+Examples of best practices for implementing NIS2 security measures

-## Community: A space for discussion, questions, and collaboration on NIS2-related topics

 We welcome contributions from anyone interested in NIS2 and cybersecurity.
 Whether you're a security expert, a developer, or just interested in learning more, your input is valuable.
 Feel free to: